aabccd021/tiny-cookie-session/README.md

 Set to 2 minutes by default.

-The longer you set `tokenExpiresIn`, the longer an attacker can use a stolen token before the session forking is detected.
+The longer you set `tokenExpiresIn`, the longer an attacker can use a stolen token before session forking is detected.

-So you should set this to a value as short as possible, but still longer than the longest http request time your users might experience.
+So you should set this to a value as short as possible, but still longer than the longest HTTP request time your users might experience.

 For example, if your app might need to upload a large file in a single request, and that upload could take up to 3 minutes on a slow connection,